 Getting Around by Train

-Tokyo's train and subway system is on time, has clean facilities, and provides a safe environment.
-But it's also quite complicated.
+Tokyo's train and subway system is punctual, clean, and safe.
+But it’s also quite complicated.

 Subways: The easiest way to explore Tokyo is via subway.
 There are two subway companies: Tokyo Metro and Toei.
-Each system has separate fares, and it's cheaper to stay with one company.
-The Ginza Line moves between Asakusa and Shibuya, which is also served by the north-south-running Fukutoshin Line and the east-west-bound Hanzomon Line.
+Each system operates separate lines and has separate fares, and it's cheaper to complete a journey on lines operated by one company.
+Tokyo Metro operates the majority of lines.
+The Ginza Line moves between Asakusa and Shibuya, which is also served by the north–south-running Fukutoshin Line and the east–west-bound Hanzomon Line.
 Like the JR Yamanote Line, the Oedo and Marunouchi lines loop around the city center.
 The Namboku Line begins in residential Meguro and heads through Korakuen, the station for Tokyo Dome.
 At the outer edges of the subway networks, private companies operate the line; be prepared to pay an additional fare.

 Tokyo Monorail: Beginning at Hamamatsu-cho Station, the monorail provides the simplest access to Haneda Airport.

 In Tokyo basic train and subway fares are between ¥110 and ¥310.
 Purchase tickets from machines that take coins or cash near the gates.
-Maps above each machine—usually in Japanese and English—give destinations.
-Sometimes the station map will be only written in Japanese.
+Maps above each machine—usually in Japanese and English in central Tokyo—list destinations and fares.
+Sometimes the station map will be written only in Japanese.
 In that case, buy the lowest-priced ticket and adjust the fare upon arrival.
 For purchasing Shinkansen and other long-distance train tickets that require a seat reservation, go to ticket windows or counters where staff will assist you.
+At major stations, you should be able to find some staff members who can speak English.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013